dfkaye/simplegraph/README.md

 (there are many), plus the graph module and tests:

     cd ./simplegraph
-    browserify test/suite.js -o browser/test-bundle.js
+    browserify ./test/suite.js -o ./browser-test/bundle.js

-Use the alias for that command as in package.json:
+Use the alias for that command as defined in package.json:

-    npm run-script 'bundle'
+    npm run bundle

-__View the generated test-bundle page on <a href='//rawgithub.com/dfkaye/simplegraph/master/browser/test-bundle.html'
+__View the generated test-bundle page on
+<a href='//rawgithub.com/dfkaye/simplegraph/master/browser-test/suite.html'
-     target='_new' title='opens in new tab or window'> rawgithub</a>.__
+   target='_new' title='opens in new tab or window'>rawgithub</a>.__

 goals
 -----